Sivaaa44/parking-lot-management/POSTMAN_TESTING_GUIDE.md

 - **Request**: `POST {{base_url}}/reservations/<ID from previous step>/cancel`
 - **Headers**: `Authorization: Bearer {{token1}}`
 - **Expected Response**: Updated reservation with status "cancelled"

-## Test 7: Concurrent Bookings

-This test is difficult to perform manually in Postman, but you can:

-1. Create a Postman Collection Runner with multiple iterations of the same request
-2. Or use the automated test in `functionalTests.js`

-## Test 8: Cleanup of Expired Reservations

-This is best tested with the automated `cleanupTest.js` script, but you can manually:

-1. Create a reservation with a start time in the past
-2. Wait for 1-2 minutes for the cleanup job to run
-3. Check if the reservation status is automatically updated to "cancelled"

 ## Verifying Results